-Here are some resources that you might find helpful, depending on your circumstances:
+Here are some resources that you might find helpful, depending on the type of support you are looking for:

 Child Contact Centres: https://www.relationships-scotland.org.uk/child-contact